Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 NewDocumentFormat.AttributeRetrievalPlugin:57b0b827-d931-11d1-b5da-00a0c9064368
 ~~~~~

-* Create the resource file «Plugin» with GUIDs and corresponding plugin libraries, which looks like this:
+* Create the resource file "Plugin" with GUIDs and corresponding plugin libraries, which looks like this:

 **Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}